It’s really hard to see the needs of the world and not want to fix it all. The statistics are staggering:

 Now it’s your turn.

-I want to hear from you on Facebook or Twitter: how do you stay engaged in your social causes and what are you strengths that you use to do it?
+How do you stay engaged in your social causes and what are you strengths that you use to do it?
 More importantly, how do you re-charge when you need to?